-Women and girls have a unique perspective and specific set of concerns during conflict, when disarmament processes begin and as reconciliation unfolds.
+Women and girls have a specific set of concerns during conflict, when disarmament processes begins and as reconciliation unfolds.
 Historically, however, little has been done to address their needs during conflict, or to ensure their participation in conflict resolution and post-conflict peace building.

 On October 31, 2000, the United Nations Security Council unanimously passed Security Council Resolution 1325 (SCR 1325) on women, peace and security.
 As a founding member of the NGO Working Group on Women, Peace and Security, the Women's Refugee Commission was instrumental in making SCR 1325 a reality.
 This historic resolution calls on the UN Secretary General, countries that are members of the UN and all parties to armed conflict to address the distinct impact of armed conflict on women and to recognize women's vital role in conflict resolution, peacekeeping and peacebuilding.